odbaruch/Raise-Status/content/issues/2024-05-06-automated-first-drafts-were-not-delivered-to-most-users-this-morning.md

   - Automated First Drafts
 severity: disrupted
 ---
+**U﻿pdate** - All First Draft prompts have been requeued and emails are currently sending out to all affected users.
+Some users should continue to expect duplicate prompts until the resend is complete.

 **Update** - Our engineers are currently working to resend First Draft prompts to all affected users.
 Some users should expect to receive duplicate prompts as we process the resends.

 **I﻿nvestigating** - An issue was detected this morning which has caused some automated First Draft prompts to fail to send.
 Our engineering team is currently investigating the root cause of the issue.